ExpEvolWormLab/Paree_map/genotype/raw/README.txt

 "parent1"
 "parent2"

-- trimming is the R code used to trim the adapter sequence containing the barcode in the r2b-Rad aw sequence reads.
+- trimming.R is the R script used to trim the adapter sequence containing the barcode in the r2b-Rad aw sequence reads.
 The 2b-Rad .fq.gz files in NCBI (PRJNA1040005) must be trimmed to keep only the C. elegans DNA fragments.

 - barcode directory contains the .txt files used to sort reads by RIAIL using stacks and a .xlsx file containing the sequence of the primers used